Hacking Back the AI-Hacker: Prompt Injection as a Defense Against LLM-driven Cyberattacks: Preliminaries

 \subsection{LLM-agents and Automated Cyberattacks}

-A \cyberagent{} combines an instruction-tuned model with a framework that enables autonomous interaction with an environment~\cite{yao2022react}.
-The agent is designed to achieve objectives by planning actions, executing them, and refining its strategy based on feedback.
-This process leverages a set of pre-configured tools that the agent can call and configure to retrieve information or perform specific tasks in the environment.
+An \cyberagent{} pairs an instruction-tuned model with a framework for autonomous interaction within an environment~\cite{yao2022react}, enabling it to achieve objectives by planning, executing actions, and refining its strategy based on feedback.
+This process leverages pre-configured tools the agent can call and configure to retrieve information or perform specific tasks in the environment.
 Collectively, these capabilities form the agent's \emph{action space}.